iMissile/Self.Writing/Notes/DS_R_ggplot_ans_viz.md

 - [Changing Glyph in legend in ggplot2](https://www.hvitfeldt.me/blog/changing-glyph-in-ggplot2/)
 - COOL! [lemon: Freshing Up your 'ggplot2' Plots](https://cran.rstudio.com/web/packages/lemon/)
 Functions for working with legends and axis lines of 'ggplot2', facets that repeat axis lines on all panels, and some 'knitr' extensions.
-- [colorBrewer interactive tool](https://www.computerworld.com/article/3184778/6-useful-r-functions-you-might-not-know.html).
-First, install tmaptools with install.packages("tmaptools"), then load tmaptools with library("tmaptools") and run palette_explorer() (or, don't load tmaptools and run tmaptools::palette_explorer() ).
-You'll see all available palettes as in the image above, as well as sliders to adjust options like number of colors.
-There's also info about basic syntax for using a color scheme below each group of palettes.
 - [ggdendro: Create Dendrograms and Tree Diagrams Using 'ggplot2'](https://cran.r-project.org/web/packages/ggdendro/index.html)
 This is a set of tools for dendrograms and tree plots using 'ggplot2'.
 The 'ggplot2' philosophy is to clearly separate data from the presentation.
 Unfortunately the plot method for dendrograms plots directly to a plot device without exposing the data.
 The 'ggdendro' package resolves this by making available functions that extract the dendrogram plot data.
 The package provides implementations for tree, rpart, as well as diana and agnes cluster diagrams.
 - [Ariel Muldoon blog](https://aosmith.rbind.io/). Там много чего есть про использование ggplot.